I was diagnosed in 1991. Wait, let me back up a bit, to the long story.

 What the doctor had not told me was that he was required to report the prescription to the Department of Motor Vehicles, who suspended my driver’s license for a year — six months for being on the medication, then another six months for being off of it, presumably to ensure the absence of seizures.

 A year later, when I got my license back, I bought a motorcycle and learned to ride, eventually getting licensed for that as well.
-By this time I had been given a probable diagnosis of MS. (editor’s note: unbelievably, still done today in 2019 as there is no definitive diagnostic test!)
+By this time I had been given a probable diagnosis of MS.

 I reasoned that since I had been wanting to try it for awhile, and since I could lose my ability to do so due to the disease at any time, I should not put it off any longer.
 Oh, the drama!